Photo courtesy LehWeGo

 What to expect:

 Have you heard about the Pied Piper?
-During the parade of the bands you will witness the same phenomenon, with the masqueraders closely following the music truck as it makes its way to the main stage for judging.
+During the parade of the bands, you will witness the same phenomenon, with the masqueraders closely following the music truck as it makes its way to the main stage for judging.
 The music trucks carry the music and entertainment; it is assembled using a trailer bed truck, racks of large speakers and musical instruments, and the DJs and entertainers perform on the truck.

 Experts come in from across the globe to judge the bands in various categories.
-The bands wait in the wings for their opportunity to cross the main stage and to “let loose”, unleashing the story behind their portrayals.
-It is a sight to behold and not one to be missed.
+The bands wait in the wings for their opportunity to cross the main stage and to “let loose,” as they showcase the story behind their portrayals in costume, color and movement.

 Showcasing your business to a captive audience has never been easier.
 Miami Broward One Carnival will showcase businesses at the corporate booth village, allowing visitors to collect information on various services and products available to consumers.
 Be sure to visit all the corporate booths while enjoying all the Carnival activities.